Adamdad/DeRy/README.md

 4. [**Fune-tuning**] Train the reassembled model on target data.
 You may refers to [mmclassification](https://github.com/open-mmlab/mmclassification) for the model training.

+**Note**: Partitioning and reassembling results may not be identical because of the algorithmatic stochaticity.
+It may slightly affect the performance.

 ## 🚛 Other Resources
 1. We use several pre-trained models not included in timm and mmcls, listed in [Pre-trained](assets/pre-trained.md).